My Quiet Kitchen

 Instructions

 Don't have a high-speed blender?
 Place raw cashews in a bowl, and cover with hot water.
 Let soak for about two hours (or soak seeds for 30 minutes).
-Then, drain very well, and proceed with steps below using a food processor if you have one, and if not, a standard blender.
+Then, drain very well, and proceed with steps below using a food processor or a standard blender.

 • Combine the cashews, water, nutritional yeast, lemon juice, rice vinegar, garlic powder, onion powder, hot sauce, salt, and cayenne in a blender (this is everything except the rice and pimentos).
 Gradually increase to high speed, and blend for about 30 seconds or until mostly smooth.
 Add half of the pimentos, and blend until velvety smooth.

-• The pimento cheese will firm up as it chills.
+• The vegan pimento cheese will firm up in the refrigerator.
 Serve cool.

 Notes